Best Finance Books

 3- “The Automatic Millionaire: A Powerful One-Step Plan to Live and Finish Rich” by David Bach

-This is the book about finances that made coffee houses all around the world shiver after author David Bach introduced the concept of “The Latte Factor”.
+This finance book sent shockwaves through coffee houses worldwide after author David Bach introduced “The Latte Factor” concept.

-Now the author of ten New York Times best-sellers, Bach offers an updated version of his 2004 classic.
-Learn how a middle-class couple earning no more than $55,000 per year can retire at 55 with more than $1 million in savings, put two kids through college, and own two homes debt-free.
+Now a ten-time New York Times bestselling author, Bach offers an updated version of his 2004 classic.
+Discover how a middle-class couple earning just $55,000 annually retired at 55 with over $1 million in savings while funding two college educations and owning two debt-free homes.

 Investing